 In a serving bowl, whisk the lemon juice and olive oil adding salt & pepper to taste.

-Add the tomatoes, the farro, the green onions, the ricotta salata, and the shredded basil.
+Add the tomatoes, the farro, the green onions, the goat cheese and the shredded basil.

 Let stand an hour or so to let the flavors blend and serve at room temperature.